dolphindb/Tutorials_EN/streaming_tutorial.md

 #### 1.1 Streaming table

-Streaming table is a type of in-memory table that stores streaming data and supports concurrent reading and writing.
+Streaming table is a special type of in-memory table to store and publish streaming data.
+Streaming table supports concurrent read and write.
+We can append to streaming tables, but cannot delete or modify the records of streaming tables.
 Publishing a message is equivalent to inserting a record into a streaming table.
 SQL statements can be used on streaming tables.

 #### 1.2 Publish-subscribe